Grzegorz96/millionaire-app-frontend/README.md

 ## Features

-- Two-step login verification
+- Two-step login verification.
-- Log out
+- User logout.
-- Three-step registration verification
+- Three-step registration verification.
-- Deleting account
+- Deleting account.
 - JSON Web Token for user authentication.
 - Sending emails with an activation number to the account.
 - Adding your own questions by the user.